Can You Restore Your Health With A Probiotic?

 Sources of probiotics include: yogurt, kefir, buttermilk, kimchi, miso and more.

 Benefits of probiotics

 We all have a unique composition of gut bacteria, much like our fingerprints.
 The important aspect of these microorganisms is that the good outweight the bad.
 These over 100 trillion organisms living in our gut are responsible for a host of important actions to our health.
-They aid in digestion, help to extract the nutrients out of food, aid in nutrient absorption, support the immune system, reduce and prevent inflammation, ease skin ailments, reduce autoimmune diseases, defend against urinary and vaginal infections, among so many other roles.
+They can aid in digestion, help to extract the nutrients out of food, aid in nutrient absorption, help support the immune system, help reduce and prevent inflammation, ease skin ailments, reduce autoimmune diseases, defend against urinary and vaginal infections, among so many other roles.*